Artillery Corps (Egypt): Early to Late 20th Century

 After the Anglo-Egyptian War, the artillery corps turned into a group of small battalions partially commanded by Egyptian officers; the corps itself was under British command, this continued until the treaty of 1936 where as all British officers serving in commanding positions in the Egyptian Army were replaced by Egyptian ones.
 A process of 'Egyptification' of the military continued until December 1937.
 In 1938 the Anti-Aircraft branch of the artillery corps was formed and supplied with British made equipment.
 The artillery corps participated in World War II and in the Axis invasion of Egypt, afterwards, Egypt was under serious threat from the Axis.
 Egyptian artillery units including the Egyptian 22nd King's Own Artillery and 17th Horse Artillery regiments.
 The Britain supplied Cairo with an Early Warning Radar especially after the Luftwaffe bombing of Alexandria that was followed by a series of air raids over Egyptian cities.
 In 1947 the artillery corps had a total of 5 regiments (2 field, 2 anti-aircraft and 1 horse artillery) each with 72 guns.
 In the 1948 Arab-Israeli War, the Egyptian Expeditionary forces sent to Palestine were supported with 25-pound twenty four guns, eight 18-pound guns and eight 6-pound guns.
 By the 1950s, and after the Egyptian-Czechoslovak arms deal, hundreds of Soviet-made artillery pieces were commissioned in the Egyptian Army some of which are still in service but in modernized variants.
-The artillery saw action in the Tripartite Aggression, North Yemen Civil War, Six Day War, War of Attrition where it launched several successful bombardaments most notably the March 1969 bombing that destroyed major parts of the Bar Lev Line and caused heavy casualties.
+The artillery saw action in the Tripartite Aggression, North Yemen Civil War, Six Day War, War of Attrition where it launched several successful bombardments most notably the March 1969 bombing that destroyed major parts of the Bar Lev Line and caused heavy casualties.
 Its last two major engagements were during the Yom Kippur War and Gulf War.